 Instructor: Deborah Reisinger

 Class meetings will be conducted entirely in French.
-Prerequisite: Minimum of one course at the 300 level or an AP Language and Culture Test score of 5.
+Recommended prerequisite: One French course at the 300-level or equivalent

 - GLHLTH 325S

 CCI, CZ, EI, FL, SS